chabrian/crypto-predictor-model/README.md

 ### Open Questions
 Some questions we hope to answer are:
-- What will our model predict that the price of Cardano will be at various points in the future?
-- Is supervised learning the best option to tell us this?
+- What will our model predict that the price of Cardano, Ethereum and Ripple will be at various points in the future?
+Is supervised learning the best option to tell us this?
 - Can we apply the same model to other cryptocurrencies?
+We have provided a subset of Ethereum, Cardano and Ripple
-- Will other categories of crypto behave similarly?
+- Will different cryptos with their different price volumes and differing real world utility behave similarly?

 We created GitHub branches for each part of our project: the presentation/project overview, machine learning model, the database and the dashboard.
 Each member will be owning a particular piece of it to ensure it is up to date through each segment of the final project, but we will all be contributing to each part.